Coates gets backlash saying Olympics are on, no matter virus | Sports-Games

 The magazine said the IOC would pay up to $400 per night for rooms, with local organizers making up any difference.

 Many of Japan's newspapers are among more than 60 local Olympic sponsors that have contributed more than $3 billion to local organizers.
-They have been restrained in their criticism.
+They have been restrained in their criticism, although one of them — the Hokkaido Shimbun — did call for unspecified action from Prime Minister Yoshihide Suga.
+Suga has said it's the IOC that must determine the fate of the Olympics.

 The comments of Atsuko Saitoh, who identifies herself as midwife and former university professor, are representative of the criticism on social media.
 She has run unsuccessfully for Japan's upper house and is running in the next lower house election.